JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/quick-tips/sql-server-collation-and-accents/index.md

 - Latin1_General_100: Modern collation with version 100 sorting rules
 - CI = Case Insensitive
 - AI = Accent Insensitive

+## The Solution

+So, if I want to avoid both input `Jeremie Litzler` and `Jérémie Litzler` to be inserted, then change the collation to `Latin1_General_100_CI_AS`:

 - AS = Accent Sensitive

-## The Solution

-So, if I want to avoid both input `Jeremie Litzler` and `Jérémie Litzler` to be inserted, then change the collation to `Latin1_General_100_CI_AS`.

-That way, running ’SELECT _ FROM Person WHERE NAME = 'Jeremie Litzler'’ would return the same entry as ’SELECT _ FROM Person WHERE NAME = 'Jérémie Litzler'’.
+That way, running `SELECT * FROM Person WHERE NAME = 'Jeremie Litzler'` would return the same entry as `SELECT * FROM Person WHERE NAME = 'Jérémie Litzler'`.

 ## Going Further